Trifolium

 Fru Hansens Kælder, office & meeting spaces

-A formerly underutilized office area has undergone a comprehensive modernization and expansion, transforming it into a highly functional workspace.
+A formerly underutilized office area has undergone a comprehensive modernization and expansion, transforming it into a highly functional workspace as part of a sustainable renovation.
 The renovation includes new windows, ceilings, walls, and floors, along with updated amenities such as toilets, showers, and a kitchen to improve daily operations.

 Additionally, a second level has been introduced, effectively doubling the available space and providing new office and meeting rooms to accommodate a growing number of users.
 With access via both internal and external staircases, the redesigned layout enhances the workspace’s flexibility and usability, ensuring a more efficient and adaptable environment.